gallantlab/pycortex/docs/database.rst

 Accessing surfaces
 ~~~~~~~~~~~~~~~~~~
-Two methods exist for accessing the surface data once they are committed to the database: direct command access, or via a convienient tab completion interface.
+Two methods exist for accessing the surface data once they are committed to the database: direct command access, or via a convenient tab completion interface.

 Command access
 ~~~~~~~~~~~~~~